nickyiliwang0000/h/git-and-command-line/collaborative-pull-requests.md

 ## Branch names

 It is recommended that your new branch be named descriptively reflecting the work you are doing.
-Instead of using `secondary-branch`(which is a _great_ example for branch names), try using something like `footer-content` or `contact-page`.
+Instead of using `secondary-branch`, try using something like `footer-content` or `contact-page` as it is more descriptive of the task you are completing.

 ## Pull requests

 After your secondary branch has been pushed up to your GitHub repo, you can submit a pull request.
 A pull request is a way of telling your co-workers or peers that you have finished a portion of the site, and that you would like a review of your code.
-This is not only an opportunity for you to recieve feedback on your code, but also an opportunity to start writing more descriptive comments about certain functionality that other developers will need to understand.
+This is not only an opportunity for you to receive feedback on your code, but also an opportunity to start writing more descriptive comments about certain functionality that other developers will need to understand.
 It's also important to include a description of the work included in the pull request.

 A good code-review will contain feedback no matter the quality of pull request.
 If there are no changes to be made, write a comment that reflects that so your fellow developer can know they did a great job!
 However, if there are areas that need improving - you can add a comment to the specific line number under the Files Changed tab.